devlato/compiled-coffee/README.md

 # CompiledCoffee

 Do you like the type safety of TypeScript and the concise syntax of CoffeeScript?
-In that case CompiledCoffee if for you!
+In that case CompiledCoffee is for you!
 It combines CoffeeScript with TypeScript's type system via the definition files.
 You create a *.coffee file and a *.d.ts file with the same name, in which you (optionally) type stuff.
 Rest is handled automatically.